by Sara May

 Loosely connected to the British tradition of picnic cake in which all of the elements of a square meal are baked into a savory loaf, my bread is packed with wild onions, tender dandelion greens, nubs of local bacon, cubes of Old Chatham Creamery Three Milk Gouda, dried local apples and is topped with aged sheep’s milk cheese from our neighbors at Northland Sheep Dairy.

 A note about ingredients: While this bread is infinitely adaptable and certainly can be made with supermarket staples, I urge you to try baking it at least once with wild greens.
-Dandelion greens give the bread a pleasantly bitter note that offsets the richness of the bacon and cheese, but garlic mustard, shepard’s purse, and watercress make delicious substitutions.
+Dandelion greens give the bread a pleasantly bitter note that offsets the richness of the bacon and cheese, but garlic mustard, shepherd’s purse, and watercress make delicious substitutions.
 As an added benefit, garlic mustard is an invasive species, so you can feel comfortable foraging large swaths of it!
 Ramps (sometimes referred to as wild leeks or spring onions) are the trendy darling of the foraging community, and as a result have been drastically over-harvested in some areas.
 Help to do your part by making sure that you have permission to forage the land you’re on and by taking only the leaves of the ramps, leaving behind the root for the plant to regenerate next year.

 As for the cheese, bacon and apples, again, these ingredients can easily be purchased from a grocery store, if that is all you have access to.
 But if you are able, I urge you to seek out local markets and purchase these ingredients from the people in your community.
 Connecting with the makers and growers of your region is such a great way to support your community, to develop lasting relationships with your neighbors and to discover some truly delicious food!